aws-solutions-library-samples/guidance-for-sentiment-analysis-on-aws/README.md

 Steps:

-1. Open the notebook  "~/source/02_SimilaritySearchSentimentAnalysis/pgvector_with_langchain_auroraml.ipynb" and follow the below steps.
+1. Open the notebook "source/02_SimilaritySearchSentimentAnalysis/pgvector_with_langchain_auroraml.ipynb" from the Sagemaker Console notebook instance and follow the below steps.

-1. Import libraries
+2. Import libraries

 Begin by importing the necessary libraries:
 ```